Get cover to suit your budget and lifestyle.

 |Year||Number of complaints received|

-What’s caused the recent rise in health insurance complaints?
+What’s behind most health insurance complaints?

 Another reason for this spike is a rise in what are sometimes referred to as “junk” policies.
 Most health funds offer entry-level hospital cover policies that only provide a basic level of cover.
 However, some consumers are unaware of the restrictions and exclusions that apply to their policy and often get a nasty surprise when they are hospitalised and find out that their health fund won’t offer any cover.

-However, for a better understanding of the driving forces behind increased complaint numbers, let’s take a look at the most commonly complained about issues across the health insurance industry.
+For a better understanding of the driving forces behind increased complaint numbers, let’s take a look at the most commonly complained about issues across the health insurance industry.

-The most common private health insurance complaints during 2015-16 were:
+5 most common health insurance complaints

 Complaints involving health fund membership generally concern delays or issues in funds processing policy cancellations as well as funds cancelling memberships when premium payments are in arrears.